tagattie/chromium/README.md

 # freebsd-chromium

-This repository exists to manage the FreeBSD Chromium port.
+This repository contains the FreeBSD Chromium port.
 [Google will no longer accept FreeBSD/OpenBSD patches](https://groups.google.com/a/chromium.org/g/chromium-dev/c/b57hDs8yE4g/m/4yppcLc9BQAJ), so we use this repository to manage our local changes.
 It was cloned from [gliaskos/freebsd-chromium](https://github.com/gliaskos/freebsd-chromium).